cjxo/blog-api/README.md

 I make the user edit the paragraph styles, text styles, etc?
 We will figure this out!

 6. Profile Drop Down.

+TODOs
+[ ] Blog API Draft
+  - [X] Get Blog posts from all users
+  - [X] Get user profile and posts from that user.
+  - [ ] JWT Authentication